Robot-to-Robot Relative Pose Estimation using Humans as Markers: Conclusions and Future Work

 \section{Conclusions and Future Work}

 In this paper, we explore the feasibility of using human body-poses as markers to establish reliable multi-view geometric correspondences and to eventually solve the robot-to-robot relative pose estimation problem.
 First, we use OpenPose for extracting the pose-based 2D key-points pertaining to the humans in the scene.
 Then we associate the humans seen from multiple views using an efficient person re-identification model.
 Subsequently, we refine the key-point correspondences using an iterative optimization algorithm based on their local structural similarities in the image space.
 Finally, we use the 3D locations of the key-points (triangulated by the leader robot) and their corresponding 2D projections (seen by the follower robot) to formulate a PnP problem and solve for the unknown pose of the follower robot relative to the leader.
 We perform extensive experiments in terrestrial and underwater environments to investigate the applicability of the proposed relative pose estimation method; the experimental results validate its effectiveness both for 2D and 3D robots.
 We also discuss the relevant operational challenges and propose efficient solutions to deal with them.
-In the future, we seek to improve the end-to-end run-time of the proposed system and plan to use it in practical applications such as multi-robot convoying, cooperative source-to-destination planning, etc. Additionally, we aim to investigate the applicability of DensePose~\cite{alp2018densepose} in our work, which can potentially provide significantly more key-point correspondences per-person compared to OpenPose.
+In the future, we seek to improve the end-to-end run-time of the proposed system and plan to use it in practical applications such as multi-robot convoying and cooperative source-to-destination planning.